findkit/findkit/packages/docs/docs/ui/api/events.md

 responses instant.
 Clear the loading indicator in the [`loading-done`](#loading-done) event.

-If you need to know excatly when the search requests happen see [`fetch`](#fetch) and [`fetch-done`](#fetch-done) events.
+If you need to know exactly when the search requests happen see [`fetch`](#fetch) and [`fetch-done`](#fetch-done) events.

 Also available as [`useLoading`](/ui/slot-overrides/hooks#useLoading) slot